sean-fitzpatrick/MATH2565-Tutorials-Spring23/README.md

 # MATH2565-Tutorials-Spring22
-These are labs written in python (Jupyter notebooks) for Math 2565 tutorials.
+These are tutorial assignments written in python (Jupyter notebooks) for Math 2565 tutorials.